-To access the NSS storage via CIFS/SMB:
+To access the NSS storage through CIFS/SMB:

-- STEP 1 From the Finder's Go menu, click Connect to Server. - STEP 2 Enter "smb://<hostname or IP address of the NSS>/<sharename>.
+- From the Finder's Go menu, click Connect to Server.
+STEP 1 - Enter "smb://<hostname or IP address of the NSS>/<sharename>.
 (Where the information in the brackets is meant to be replaced with the applicable information.
 Do not type the brackets.)